RedisLabs/redislabs-docs/content/modules/redisgraph/release-notes/redisgraph-2.2-release-notes.md

 Headlines:

-This release introduces support for run-time configuration of the maximum number of results to be returned.
+This release introduces support for runtime configuration of the maximum number of results to be returned.

 Details: